 What To Do If Your Temporary Crown Fell Off

-If your temporary crown fell off, check with your dentist and see if they’re available.
-Arrange an appointment as soon as possible, and they should prioritize it and re-cement it in place.
+Whether your temporary crown broke, ask your dentist if any replacements are available.
+Make an appointment as soon as you can, and they should give it top priority and re-impose it.

 1. FIRST THINGS FIRST: BE CALM